checkdigit/currency/README.md

 * Money, which is an Amount combined with currency of type CurrencyAlphabeticCode (e.g. 'USD')
 * Country, which is an object containing a country's ISO 3166 information and currencies
 * Currency, which is an object containing a currency's ISO 4217 information

+There are defined literal types for country and currency codes:
+* CurrencyAlphabeticCode
+* CurrencyNumericCode
+* CurrencyName
+* CountryAlpha2
+* CountryAlpha3
+* CountryNumeric

 ```
 export type Amount = string | bigint | -0;